mParticle/docs/src/pages/integrations/mixpanel/event/index.md

 ### User Identification

-One of the key features of Mixpanel is funnel tracking, this feature requires a consistent approach to identifying your users as they sign up, and progress from being only identifiable by their device, to having a unique 'logged in' ID.
+One of the key features of Mixpanel is funnel tracking, this feature requires a consistent approach to identifying your users as they sign up, and progress from being only identifiable by their device, to having a unique "logged in" ID.

 mParticle manages this process using its [IDSync feature](/guides/idsync/introduction).
 IDSync gives you granular control over how user profiles are managed.
 To support IDSync, mParticle maintains a hierarchy of different ID types.

 A traditional Mixpanel implementation, using the Mixpanel SDK, manages sign-up funnels by using the following process:

 1. When a user first downloads your app, the `Distinct ID` is set using a [default anonymous device id](https://help.mixpanel.com/hc/en-us/articles/115004509426) (Apple Advertising ID for iOS, a random GUID for Android, a Cookie ID for Web).
 2. When you know the identity of the current user, typically after log-in or sign-up, you call Mixpanel's `identify` method.
 Mixpanel recommends against using identify for anonymous visitors to your site.

 If your project has Mixpanel's [ID Merge](https://help.mixpanel.com/hc/en-us/articles/360039133851#enable-id-merge) feature enabled, the call to `identify` will connect pre- and post-authentication events when appropriate.

 If your project does not have ID Merge enabled, `identify` will change the user's local distinct_id to the unique ID you pass.
 Events tracked prior to authentication will not be connected to the same user identity.
 If ID Merge is disabled,  Alias can be used to tie the original Distinct ID (an anonymous device ID) and the new Distinct ID (a unique User ID) together in Mixpanel.

 **If this process is not followed correctly, funnel tracking won’t be possible, as Mixpanel will see the two Distinct IDs as two completely separate users.**